 Place the baking dishes or ramekins on a cookie sheet and bake for about 15-18 minutes or until the eggs are set/cooked (whites are set and yolks look firm on the edges) to your liking.
 I like mine well-done but some like eggs that are a little runny.
 Whatever you like as long as the eggs are susbtantially cooked inside, it's fine.

 Serve with some toasted bread or rice on the side and tomato juice!
 A healthy breakfast that will keep you going for hours!
 Enjoy!

-If you like what you see and would like to receive new recipe updates, we'd love you to join our site or like us on Facebook.
+If you like what you see and would like to receive new recipe updates, we'd love you to join our site, like us on Facebook or follow us on Pinterest.
 Happy browsing!